KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 which then **incarnates** through **embodiment**.

 Spirit remains present as the **vital current**
-within every stage of the soul’s journey.
+within every stage of the soul's journey.
 Motion does not begin with **force**,
 but with **Spirit** —
 the first whisper of **emergence** from within **stillness**.